JonathanMarriott/intern-test/README.md

-# TutorCruncher intern test
+# TutorCruncher Flask Intern Test

-To complete this test you need to:
+In this repo is an unfinished Flask web app of a simple till system for buying fruit.
+Underneath are a few tasks that you need to complete to get the till up and running.

+## Objectives

+### Primary

+- Show a preview of how much the product will cost
+- Validate the values returned from the form, then either:
+  - Return an error message
+  - Redirect to the confirmation page
+- On the confirmation page, generate and display the change from the amount paid with denominations (example: £17.40 = 1 x £10, 1 X £5, 2 x £1, 2 X £0.20)

+### Secondary (if you have time)

+- Build a view to list all orders that have been recorded and sort them by date created

+## Rules

+- You can use online resources
+- You have 1 hour 30 minutes

+## Set up

-* Fork this repo
+- Create your own fork for this repo
-* clone your fork so you have a local copy of the code
+- Clone your fork so you have a local copy
-* get the app up and running locally (hint: you need to install the requirements in `requirements.txt`, the code should run with either python 2.7 or 3.4)
-* complete the app so:
+- Get the app running locally:
-  * the order form is complete including a preview of how much the product costs.
-  * it validates the order form, then either: returns an error, or redirects to the confirmation page
-  * it makes the necessary calculations to complete the confirmation page
-  * if you complete the rest of the test quickly, you might want to add another page to list orders by date created
+  - Install requirements in `requirements.txt`, remember to check which version of packages we are using if you are looking for online resources
+  - Get flask running by using `python app.py`

+## Submitting Code

-* create an appropriately pull request to the main repo with your changes.
+- Create an appropriate pull request to the main repo with your changes
-* please try and make the project PEP8 complaint, we have a much better time reviewing it.
+- Please try and make the project PEP8 complaint

-Most of the actually coding here is pretty simple, the only mildly tricking thing is calculating the optimal denominations of money to give change in.

-If you're familiar with the technologies used here this should take you well under an hour.
-However if you haven't worked much with html, javascript, flask or python before it might take you longer.
-How long you choose to spend is up to you, but this is similar to the stack we use at TutorCruncher so if you want to come for an internship with us this is the kind of thing you'll need to understand or learn quickly.

-Even if you don't end up coming and doing an internship with us you'll probably learn a lot by completing the test.

-**Good luck.**